Karl Heinrich Ulrichs: Campaigner for sexual reform

 He spent the last fifteen years of his life cultivating the revival of Latin as a universal language.
 He continued to write prolifically and publish his works (in German and Latin) at his own expense.
 He founded and published a Latin journal named Alaudae, which had a wide readership and which formed a community of like-minded enthusiasts for Living Latin.

-In 1914, Magnus Hirschfeld claimed that Ulrichs received on his deathbed in 1895 a diploma from the University of Naples, delivered by his friend and benefactor Marquis Niccolò Persichetti (Italian article), in recognition of Ulrichs' Latin magazine Alaudae.
+In 1914, Magnus Hirschfeld claimed that Ulrichs received on his deathbed in 1895 a diploma from the University of Naples, delivered by his friend and benefactor Marquis Niccolò Persichetti (Italian article), in recognition of Ulrichs's Latin magazine Alaudae.
 However, Persichetti himself, writing just one year after the event in 1896, wrote that the document received by Ulrichs on his deathbed was a diploma from the Accademia Pontaniana, a learned royal society for scholars and humanists, attesting that Ulrichs had been formally enrolled into that society, on the nomination of Giovanni Antonelli (Italian article), a professor at the University of Naples.

 Ulrichs died in L'Aquila on July 14, 1895.
 His gravestone in L'Aquila's cemetery is marked exul et pauper (in Latin), "exile and pauper."
 The contributors to the fundraising effort for this marble gravestone came from around the world, just like the subscribers to the Latin journal Alaudae, including New Zealand, the US, Finland, Romania and many other countries.

 Niccolò Persichetti gave the eulogy at his funeral.
 At the end of his eulogy, he said:

 But with your loss, o Karl Heinrich Ulrichs, the fame of your works and your virtue will not likewise disappear... but rather, as long as intelligence, virtue, learning, insight, poetry and science are cultivated on this earth and survive the weakness of our bodies, as long as the noble prominence of genius and knowledge are rewarded, we and those who come after us will shed tears and scatter flowers on your venerated grave.